dart-lang/site-www/src/codelabs/iterables.md

 {% endprettify %}

-`any` can also be used to verify that no element of an `Iterable` matches certain condition.
+`any` can also be used to verify that no element of an `Iterable` matches a certain condition.

 ### Exercise: Verify that an Iterable satisfies a condition

-The following exercise provides practice using the `any` and `every` methods described in the previous example.
+The following exercise provides practice using the `any` and `every` methods, described in the previous example.
 In this case, there's a list of users with the class `User` with the member field `age`.